What to Look for in Activities at Senior Living Communities

 Some people at a senior community may still work full or part time, and some do not.
 Opportunities to volunteer or work a few hours can bolster a sense of accomplishment and allow people to feel valued by contributing time and talents to make a difference.
 Look for: Volunteer options, clubs, councils, committees

 Activities that help heighten appreciation for one’s environment (indoors or outdoors) fall into this category.
-Look for: Gardening, outdoor events, art
+Look for: Gardening, outdoor events, a

 We all need a little food for the soul, which is where spiritual wellness comes in.
 Whether it’s a particular religious experience that would fulfill this aspect, or exercising a broad appreciation of something larger than ourselves, identifying personally suitable opportunities in this category is imperative.
 Look for: Church, bible study, speakers, visiting or staff chaplains, a setting for quiet reflection or meditation